HitomaruKonpaku/twspace-crawler/README.md

   --force         Force download Space when using with --id --url           PLAYLIST_URL
-                  Download Space with playlist url --notification  Show native notification about live Space using node-notifier (Windows, iOS...)
+                  Download Space with playlist url

+  --notification  Show native notification about live Space using node-notifier (Windows, iOS...)

+  --extract-cc    FILE_PATH
+                  Extract captions from jsonl file and exit
 ```

 ## Advance Usage